robot297/JAG_7_2019/Lab 7 Questions.md

 Modify the program so you can save information about deleted tickets.

-Add two new fields (variables) to the Ticket class.
+Add two new private fields (variables) to the Ticket class.

 Another Date; `resolvedDate`, the date the ticket was closed.
 And, a String that documents why the ticket was closed – the fix or the resolution for the ticket.
 This String should be called `resolution`

+Add public get and set methods for the two new resolved, and resolvedDate, fields.

+Modify the Ticket class toString method.
+If the ticket has not be resolved, return the current String.
+If the ticket has been resolved, the toString method should return a String containing the resolution, and date resolved.

 ### Problem 6: Implement delete by ID